How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 Germany has a shortage of over 137,000 IT specialists according to Bitkom's 2025 survey.
 The IT specialist pathway under §19c allows experience-based qualification without a degree evaluation.
 India produces the largest pool of English-proficient IT professionals in the world.
 The average gross IT salary in Germany starts at approximately €50,000–€60,000, compared to ₹8–₹18 lakhs domestically for equivalent roles.

-The mathematics of this transition are compelling: a software engineer earning ₹15 lakhs in Bengaluru, after moving to Germany on a Chancenkarte and securing a developer role at €55,000, is effectively earning 5–6x more in purchasing power terms while also building EU permanent residency rights.
-Germany's Blue Card leads to permanent residency in as few as 21 months for shortage occupation holders.
+The mathematics of this transition are compelling: a software engineer earning ₹15 lakhs in Bengaluru, after moving to Germany on a Chancenkarte and securing a developer role at €55,000, may see substantially higher gross earnings while also building EU permanent residency rights; actual purchasing power depends on taxes and German living costs.
+Germany's Blue Card settlement-permit timing is described as 33 months, or 21 months with B1 German.

 The process is bureaucratic.
 It requires planning 6–12 months in advance, significant upfront capital for the blocked account, and a structured job search after arrival.
 But it is a documented, legal, repeatable pathway — and unlike many immigration routes, it does not require an employer to initiate the process.